openworm/OpenData/README.md

 # Introduction

-OpenWorm is an attempt to build the first biophysical simulation of the model organism C. elegans.
-C. elegans are an important model organism in biological research and a large amount of data has been generated surrounding them at a behavioural, physiological, neuronal and molecular level.
+OpenWorm is an attempt to build the first biophysical simulation of the model organism *C. elegans*. *C. elegans* are an important model organism in biological research and a large amount of data has been generated surrounding them at a behavioural, physiological, neuronal and molecular level.
 As the OpenWorm project reaches critical milestones, it is increasingly important to be able to validate simulations by incorporating all available data.
 However, the publication of biological data is often weakly structured and has no standardised format making assimilation challenging.
 To validate existing simulations and enter the next phase of development will require a significant increase and improvement of the amount of data available.

 A key improvement required will be to store data in a way that is most useful for future use.
 Developed in 2016, the FAIR principles set out a framework for addressing this goal and are already being followed by other major data collators.
 The FAIR principles emphasise the importance of metadata; information that provides context to the main research data being published.
 Metadata can range from the protocol and conditions used to generate research data to the version of the data being published and how this fits in with complementary publications.
 The availability of good metadata increases the reusability of research generated data and can give insight into differences between experimental results.
 The framework emphasises: Findability, especially with an emphasis on machines being able to find and use the data; Accessibility, involving licence checks and levels of authorisation; Interoperability, ensuring that data fits in with other data sources by using the same format, vocabulary and linking to similar work; and Reusability, ensuring provenance, usage rights and protocols are clearly described to be most useful for future work.